 What’s the purpose of maintaining a perfectly landscaped backyard other than to enjoy it with friends and family?
 Unlike your front yard, your backyard should be an area that’s designed as your own personal retreat.

-When you want to cut down on lawn maintenance, some pre-planning and a strategy is an essential first step.
+When you want to cut down on lawn maintenance, some pre-planning and a strategy are essential first steps.
 If you look at your backyard only to see an expanse of green grass that needs to be mowed, it’s time to start segmenting your space.
-Think of ways that you can divide the backyard into spaces that will serve a purpose — whether lounging, entertaining, playing sports or growing plants, shrubs and trees.
+Think of ways that you can divide the backyard into spaces that will serve a purpose — whether lounging, entertaining, playing sports, or growing plants, shrubs, and trees.
 Sketch out your vision to get a good idea about how much space you will need for each area.
 Consult a professional landscape designer for ideas you may not have considered.

 More than likely, you will need to mow some amount of grass.
-If you’re obsessed with the idea of keeping your grass height low, step back from the mower every once in awhile.
-Grass that’s allowed to grow a little longer will end up being healthier because of higher water retention.
+If you’re obsessed with the idea of keeping your grass height low, step back from the mower every once in a while.
+Grass that’s allowed to grow a little longer will become healthier because of higher water retention.
 A good rule of thumb is to cut no more than a third of the length of the blade.
-Also, it’s OK to leave the grass clippings in the lawn.
-This practice, called grasscycling, provides your grass with ready made fertilizer and helps retain water for better root growth.
+Also, it’s okay to leave the grass clippings on the lawn.
+This practice, called grasscycling, provides your grass with ready-made fertilizer and helps retain water for better root growth.

 With a bit of creative thinking and planning, you can spend significantly less time maintaining your backyard and a lot more time enjoying it.